skin care essentials 17 Most Popular Skin Care Ingredients Explained

 You're familiar with caffeine as the ingredient that gives your coffee its kick, but it also has topical benefits for your skin.
 Eye creams formulated with caffeine can help awaken the appearance of your eye contour area and help combat the appearance of dark circles under eyes.

 Hyaluronic acid may have acid in its name but it isn’t quite the same as the other acids in this guide.
-Hyaluronic acid isn’t an AHA and it doesn’t exfoliate.
-Rather, it helps moisturize.
+Hyaluronic acid doesn’t exfoliate, instead it helps moisturize.
+It’s a naturally occurring substance in the body, and according to NCBI has a unique capacity to bind and retain water molecules.
+In humans, it’s most abundant in the skin but also lubricates joints and regulates several parts of tissue repair.
 Add hydrating serums or moisturizers formulated with hyaluronic acid to your routine to amp up hydration on your skin’s surface.

-Product pick: L’Oréal Paris RevitaLift Triple Power Concentrated Serum
+Product pick: L’Oréal Paris Revitalift 1.5% Pure Hyaluronic Acid Serum

 Inflammation can have many causes, but thankfully, niacinamide is an anti-inflammatory ingredient that can be used to reduce irritation on the skin’s surface.
 The AAD specifies that skin care products formulated with niacinamide can be used to help those who are prone to experiencing irritation or have acne prone skin.

-Hydroxy acids are split into two categories: AHAs and Beta Hydroxy Acids (BHAs).
-You’ve already heard a little about AHAs, but do you know the difference between AHAs and BHAs?
-Both help to slough away dead skin cells on the skin’s surface but BHAs are more commonly found in acne formulations.
-Case in point, the most common BHA is salicylic acid, which the AAD notes as an OTC acne ingredient that works.
+You may know by now that hydroxy acids are split into two categories: AHAs and beta hydroxy acids (BHAs).
+We’ve already covered AHAs, but do you know the difference between AHAs and BHAs?
+Both help to remove dead skin cells on the skin’s surface but BHAs are more commonly found in acne formulations.
+Case in point, the most common BHA is salicylic acid, which the AAD notes as an over-the-counter acne ingredient that works.

 Vitamin C isn’t just in your orange juice, it’s in skin care products too!
 The AAD recommends adding topical vitamin C to your routine to help reduce the appearance of dark spots over time—with continued use.